 - Preheat oven to 425°F.

-Place the squash on baking sheet pan and drizzle olive oil, thyme, and salt & pepper to taste.
+- Place the squash on a baking sheet and drizzle olive oil, thyme, and salt & pepper to taste.

-Stir to coat and arrange in a single layer of squash.
+- Stir to coat and arrange in a single layer.

 - Roast for 25 to 30 minutes, stirring after 15 minutes.
 Broil 1-2 minutes if desired.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.